-Sundaikkai Masaal Vadai recipe with stepwise pictures.
-These delicious vegan and gluten free fritters are made using chana dal and sundakkai also known as turkey berry in English.
+Sundaikkai Masaal Vadai recipe with stepwise photos.
+These delicious vegan and gluten free fritters are made using chana dal and sundakkai also known as turkey berry or eggplant berries in English.

 This sundakkai vadai is a very traditional Chettinad recipe and my Grandma used to make it often for our evening snack when ever we visited her during the school holidays.